scottsalvaggio/project1/README.md

 # Weather Checker

-This Flask web app allows users to query weather information via the Dark Sky API (https://darksky.net/dev).
+This Flask web app allows users to query current weather information via the Dark Sky API (https://darksky.net/dev).
 You can search for a location by its ZIP code or city/town name.
 All ZIP codes in the United States that have a population of 15,000 or more are included here.